Thank you for choosing TeamWalking for your Outdoor Skills course or Walking Adventure.

-- Cancellations – All cancellations must be confirmed in writing by email, text or post (your refund will be sent to you within 14 days).
-Cancellations are subject to the refunds:
+- Cancellations – All cancellations and refunds must be requested and confirmed in writing by email, text or post (your refund will be sent to you within 14 days).
+Cancellations are subject to the following refunds:

 * Within 14 days from the date you paid for your booking (‘date of booking’) – full refund.

-- From 15 days from date of booking up to and including 15 days before walk – 75% refund of the cost of the walk.
+* From 15 days from date of booking up to and including 31 days before the walk – 75% refund of the cost of the walk.